zhiweigu2000/Job-finding/AB Testing.md

 Bootstrap: run one AA test, random sample from each side, use as a simulated experiment, repeat to get many experiments

+## Design A/B testing

+Unit of diversion

+- User id(account): stable, unchanging, personally identifiable

+- Anoymous(cookie): specific to browser and device, users can clear cookie

+- Event: no consistent experience, only for ones that are not visible user experience

+- Device id: for mobile device

+- IP address

+Consideration

+- Consistency: user visibility, measurement

+- Ethical considerations: can data identify user, user consent

+- Variability: when unit of analysis = unit of diversion, variability tends to be lower and closer to analytical estimate

+Unit of analysis: the denominator of the proability